 In the pursuit of pretty, there are two kinds of gardener who wilfully apportion several weekend evening hours to hosing down their lawn, in a heavy storm, on the darker side of dusk.
 There are those with a severe subterranean pest problem and those who are plain and simple bat-shit crazy, though the two are not mutually exclusive.

 There are many more kinds of nematode worm, though none are true, wriggling, segmented worms at all.
-Close to half a million taxonomically contentious species, from the very short to the very long, inhabit almost every conceivable ecosystem on this planet, including the human body.
+Close to half a million taxonomically contentious species, from the very short to the very long, inhabit almost every conceivable ecosystem on this planet, including, on occasion, the human body.

 Measuring a mere millimetre in length and quietly making its benign living feeding on the microbes it finds in soil detritus the world over, the innocuous, if incredibly numerous, Caenorhabditis elegans species of tube worm is an almost entirely unremarkable example of type, excepting its unwittingly intrepid, death-defying sortie into astronomical and astrobiological history.